-Pins are very handy for some sewing projects, just don't buy low quality pins that will bend all the time, or the plastic heads fall off and then you get injured with them.
-I Personally prefer the quilting longer pins but it depends what project you're working on, If its something small like a doll dress or a hand sewing project shorter pins are sometimes easier to work around.
+Pins are very handy for some sewing projects, just don't buy low-quality pins that will bend all the time, or the plastic heads fall off and then you get injured with them.
+I Personally prefer the quilting longer pins but it depends on what project you're working on If its something small like a doll dress or a hand sewing project shorter pins are sometimes easier to work around.

 Tired of all your ribbon unraveling from the spool?
 I use Petite Pearlized 3/4" pins to hold the ends down.

 Fabric weights are very helpful to have around.

 I use them mainly when cutting out a project, the weights will hold the fabric and pattern in place.

 Here are some ideas for weights:

 - large washers with decorative fabric wrapped around them(see picture)

 - full baby-food jars, or fill empty jars with sand....just make sure the lids are in place securely:-)

 - your sons hotwheel cars (as long as they let you)...